ssembara/sembara.id/README.md

 # sembara.xyz

-😱🥵🥶😳 | Sembara's personal website
+😱🥵🥶😳 | Sembara's personal website.
+Make with Next.js, Chakra UI and hosted with Vercel